lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R,

 * ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
-For example, a DER encoded X.509 certificate chain can be transported in ID_CRED_x with COSE header parameter x5chain, see Section 2 of {{I-D.ietf-cose-x509}}.
+For example, a certificate chain can be transported in ID_CRED_x with COSE header parameter c5c or x5chain, defined in {{I-D.mattsson-cose-cbor-cert-compress}} and {{I-D.ietf-cose-x509}}.
 This is typically how certificates are transported within EDHOC.

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{m3}} and {{m2}}.

 When ID_CRED_x does not contain the actual credential it may be very short.
 One byte credential identifiers are realistic in many scenarios as most constrained devices only have a few keys.
 In cases where a node only has one key, the identifier may even be the empty byte string.